soixantecircuits/nd/docs/TutoNeodymium.md

 If you aren't familiar with Webpack, the presence of `.vue` files may surprise you.
 How do they fit into the project?

 A Webpack application is not exclusively made of `.html` and `.js` files.
 Webpack allows you to define custom extensions, and to associate loaders to them.
-By default, a wepack project would not recognize `.vue` files; however, Neodymium configures webpack (in `build/webpack.base.conf.js`, if you're curious) to detect `.vue` files, and run the `vue-loader` plugin on them every time they're imported through `require` or `import`.
+By default, a wepack project would not recognize `.vue` files; however, Neodymium configures Webpack (in `build/webpack.base.conf.js`, if you're curious) to detect `.vue` files, and run the `vue-loader` plugin on them every time they're imported through `require` or `import`.

-For instance, in `Root.vue`, the line `import Counter from './components/Counter'` is actually parsed by webpack, which detects the `src/components/Counter.vue` file, runs `vue-loader` on it, and stores the result in the `Counter` object in the `Root.vue` script.
+For instance, in `Root.vue`, the line `import Counter from './components/Counter'` is actually parsed by Webpack, which detects the `src/components/Counter.vue` file, runs `vue-loader` on it, and stores the result in the `Counter` object in the `Root.vue` script.

 Each `.vue` file represents a Vue-js component, as if it were created by the `Vue.component` method, with the contents of the `<template>` tag as its `template` parameter, and the object exported inside the `<script>` tags as its other parameters.
 The content of the `<style>` tags, however, is applied to the entire application (which may be a source of confusing mistakes).